ppy/osu-wiki/wiki/FAQ/en.md

 ### osu!taiko
 #### What does "Use Taiko skin for Taiko mode" in Options under Skin section do?
-This button only works if you have a folder named `taiko` (capitalisation does not matter) inside the `Skins` folder of the `osu!` file directory.
+This button only works if a folder named `taiko` (capitalisation does not matter) inside the `Skins` folder of the `osu!` file directory existed.

 When enabled, it will use the `taiko` folder's skin elements when playing in osu!taiko, regardless of current skin's taiko elements.
 If the `taiko` folder was not found, or disabled, it will use the current skin's taiko elements when available; default if all/certain taiko skin element was not found.